hontas/dotfiles/README.md

 ### 7. nano syntax highligtning

+You must update nano version before `brew install nano`

 ```bash
 curl https://raw.githubusercontent.com/scopatz/nanorc/master/install.sh | sh
 ```

 Update ~/.nanorc with what languages you want highligting for

+Might have to add `export LC_ALL=sv_SE.UTF-8` or whatever locale you need from `l /usr/share/locale`

 ## Update
 ```bash